rbicelli/pfsense-zabbix-template/README.md

 curl --create-dirs -o /root/scripts/pfsense_zbx.php https://raw.githubusercontent.com/rbicelli/pfsense-zabbix-template/master/pfsense_zbx.php
 ```

+> You can add this command to **Services** > **Shellcmd** (which is available in pfSense Package Manager) in order to download the latest version of the script, each time you reboot or restore a config backup.

-Then install package "Zabbix Agent 4" on your pfSense Box
+Then install package "Zabbix Agent 5" (or "Zabbix Agent 4") on your pfSense Box

 In Advanced Features-> User Parameters